Recovering the Lost World,

 When Teotihuacan was abandoned in about AD 700, the Pleiades passed directly over the city at culmination.
 When Tula was constructed 200 years later and at a half degree further north in latitude, the Pleiades passed directly overhead of the new ceremonial center.

 Cholula probably had a population of near 100,000.
 The center included the largest pyramid in the world.
 Cortes reported counting 430 temples (there were only 365).
-When Cortes arrived, he massacred 3000 nobles and priests of Cholula in two hours, to demonstrate the invincibility of the Spanish to the neighboring cities.
+When Cortes arrived, he massacred 3000 nobles and priests of Cholula in two hours, to demonstrate to the neighboring cities the invincibility of the Spanish.

-The Maya may have redefined the 'may' to a reduced periods, as little as a single twenty year Katun, rotating primacy among 13 prominent sites, although there also was a much longer period.
-Among the Maya the long 520 year period of the 'may' seems to have been defined from the time of the fall of Tula.
+Edmonson suggests that the Maya may have redefined the "may" to a reduced period, as little as a single twenty-year Katun, rotating primacy among 13 prominent sites, although there also was a much longer period.
+Among the Maya the long 520-year period of the "may" seems to have been defined from the time of the fall of Tula (AD 1170, with AD 1204 as the end of the "may").

-Edmonson identifies Mayapan of the (Maya) Itza as holding primacy from AD 1243 to 1752, a 509 year period, starting in a year 6-Ahau (20 years after 8-Ahau) and ending in a year 8-Ahau (and thus one Katun short of 520 Tun years), even though Mayapan was deserted during the last 300 years.
-The Toltecs in the Yucatan (remembered later as the Itza) used the start of the 11th Baktun (11.0.0.0.0) as the start of a 'may.'
-Edmonson further shows both the startup and the collapse or abandonment of numerous sites coincided with Katuns ending of 8-Ahau.
+Edmonson identifies Mayapan of the (Maya) Itza as holding primacy from AD 1243 to 1752, a 509-year period, starting in a year 6-Ahau (20 years after 8-Ahau) and ending in a year 8-Ahau (and thus one Katun short of 520 Tun years), even though Mayapan was deserted during the last 300 years.
+The Toltecs in the Yucatan (remembered later as the Itza) used the start of the 11th Baktun (11.0.0.0.0) as the start of a "may."
+Edmonson further shows both the startup and the collapse or abandonment of numerous sites in the Yucatan as coinciding with Katuns ending of 8-Ahau.

 Summary

-What will be seen in the list of ceremonial centers and cities, is a sequence of events which promotes each city in turn to the status of a major center of activity and extended hegimony for a period of somewhat under 520 years, after which it disappears from view.
-As a primary center, they are consistently the largest and most populous sites, they conduct trade over nearly all of Mesoamerica, and are widely influencial in promoting their architecture and their iconography, and -- we would presume -- their religious ideas.
+What will be seen in a list (below) of ceremonial centers and cities, is a sequence of events which promotes each city in turn to the status of a major center of activity and extended hegemony for a period of somewhat under 520 years, after which it disappears from view.
+As a primary center, they were consistently the largest and most populous sites, they conducted trade over nearly all of Mesoamerica, and were widely influential in promoting their architecture and their iconography, and -- we would presume -- their religious ideas.

-In almost all instances the archaeological dating matches the expectations of the sequence of the 'may' over a period of 3000 years, although it is not always clear cut.
-Some sites are already established at the start of a 'may,' but others, like Teotihuacan and Tula spring into existence as new ventures.
+Over a period of 3000 years, the expectations of the sequence of the "may" in almost all instances matches the archaeological dating, although it is not always quite clear-cut.
+Some sites are already established at the start of a "may," but others, like Teotihuacan and Tula spring into existence as new ventures.
 Probably more important is that San Lorenzo, La Venta, and Teotihuacan clearly were destroyed by the residents or the leadership of the centers.
-The destruction of Tula, although at about the right time for a 'may' ending, is today attributed to other invading tribes.
+The destruction of Tula, although at about the right time for a "may" ending, is today attributed to other invading tribes.

-As time progressed, hegimony over the region is expressed more and more with force, culminating the extreme militarism of Tula which extended its control into Guatemala and even into the Yucatan region of the Maya.
-The later Aztecs take up the concept of military control after the fall of Tula, and claim themselves as their descendents.
+As time progressed, hegemony over the region is expressed more and more with force, culminating with the extreme militarism of Tula which extended its control into Guatemala and even into the Yucatan region of the Maya.
+The later Aztecs took up the concept of military control after the fall of Tula, and claimed themselves as their descendants.
 Cholula seems to have avoided militarism, since it existed in the shadow of the Aztec empire.

 8-Ahau ending (see note 1) and other notes (see text)